cuikp/AvRichTextBox/README.md

 # A RichTextBox control for Avalonia
 [![NuGet version](https://img.shields.io/nuget/v/Simplecto.Avalonia.RichTextBox.svg?cachebuster=1)](https://www.nuget.org/packages/Simplecto.Avalonia.RichTextBox/)

-As of 2024, Avalonia doesn't yet come with a RichTextBox, and since I needed one I created a "poor-man's version" based on the existing control `SelectableTextBox`.
+As of 2024, Avalonia doesn't yet come with a RichTextBox, and since I needed one I created a "poor-man's version" based on the existing control `SelectableTextBlock`.

 Mirroring WPF, this `RichTextBox` control uses the concept of a `FlowDocument` (`FlowDoc`), which contains `Blocks` (at the current time, only `Paragraph` is available, although `Section` or `Table` could be added later).
 `Paragraph` contains `IEditable` objects (`EditableRun` (from `Avalonia.Run`) and `EditableInlineUIContainer` (from `Avalonia.InlineUIContainer`)) and it is bound to an `EditableParagraph` (inheriting from `SelectableTextBlock`).